 Corporate debt securities are typically fixed-income securities issued by businesses to finance their operations, but may also include bank loans to companies.
 Notes, bonds, debentures and commercial paper are the most common types of corporate debt securities.
 The primary differences between the different types of corporate debt securities are their maturities and secured or un-secured status.
 Commercial paper has the shortest term and is usually unsecured.
 The broad category of corporate debt securities includes debt issued by domestic or foreign companies of all kinds, including those with small-, mid- and large-capitalizations.
-Corporate debt may be rated investment-grade or below investment-grade and may carry variable or floating rates of interest.
+Corporate debt may be rated investment-grade, below investment-grade or unrated and may carry variable or floating rates of interest.

 Because of the wide range of types, and maturities, of corporate debt securities, as well as the range of creditworthiness of its issuers, corporate debt securities have widely varying potentials for return and risk profiles.
-For example, commercial paper issued by a large established domestic corporation that is rated investment-grade may have a modest return on principal, but carries relatively limited risk.
+For example, commercial paper issued by a large established domestic corporation that is rated investment-grade may have a modest return on principal, but is intended to carry relatively limited risk.
 On the other hand, a long-term corporate note issued by a small foreign corporation from an emerging market country that has not been rated may have the potential for relatively large returns on principal, but carries a relatively high degree of risk.

 Corporate debt securities carry both credit risk and interest rate risk.
 Credit risk is the risk that a Fund could lose money if the issuer of a corporate debt security does not pay interest or principal when it is due.
-Some corporate debt securities that are rated below investment-grade are generally considered inherently speculative because they present a greater risk of loss, including default, than higher quality debt securities.
 The credit risk of a particular issuer's debt security may vary based on its priority for repayment.
 For example, higher ranking (senior) debt securities have a higher priority than lower ranking (subordinated) securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of higher-ranking senior securities may receive amounts otherwise payable to the holders of more junior securities.
 Interest rate risk is the risk that the value of certain corporate debt securities will tend to fall when interest rates rise.
 In general, corporate debt securities with longer terms tend to fall more in value when interest rates rise than corporate debt securities with shorter terms.

 High Yield Securities.
 High yield securities are commonly referred to as "junk bonds."
 Investing in these securities involves special risks in addition to the risks associated with investments in higher-rated fixed income securities.
-While offering a greater potential opportunity for capital appreciation and higher yields, high yield securities typically entail greater potential price volatility and may be less liquid than higher-rated securities.
+While offering a greater potential opportunity for capital appreciation and higher yields, high yield securities typically entail greater credit risk and potential price volatility and may be less liquid than higher-rated securities.
 A Fund may have difficulty selling certain junk bonds because they may have a thin trading market.
-The lack of a liquid secondary market may have an adverse effect on the market price and a Fund's ability to dispose of particular issues and may also make it more difficult for the Fund to obtain accurate market quotations in valuing these assets.
-High yield securities may be regarded as inherently speculative with respect to the issuer's continuing ability to meet principal and interest payments.
-They may also be more susceptible to real or perceived adverse economic and competitive industry conditions than higher-rated securities.
+The lack of a liquid secondary market may have an adverse effect on the market price and a Fund's ability to dispose of particular issues, including to honor redemptions, and may also make it more difficult for the Fund to obtain accurate market quotations in valuing these assets.
+High yield securities are regarded as inherently speculative with respect to the issuer's continuing ability to meet principal and interest payments.
+They may also be more susceptible to real or perceived adverse economic and competitive industry conditions and changes than higher-rated securities.
 Issuers of securities in default may fail to resume principal or interest payments, in which case a Fund may lose its entire investment.